L|A|L.2 - Access to Diverse Cultural Expressions in Theatre

 HowlRound Theatre Commons is a free and open platform for theatremakers worldwide that amplifies progressive, disruptive ideas about the art form and facilitates connection between diverse practitioners.
 Using a commons-based approach, HowlRound invites open participation around shared values and envisions a theatre field where resources and power are shared equitably in all directions, contributing to a more just and sustainable world.
 For more information visit howlround.com.

-THE Fair Culture Charter’S Principle NUmber 2
+Fair Culture Charter’S Principle in Focus

 During L|A|L.2, we look into Principle #2 of the Fair Culture Charter: “Access to Diverse Cultural Expressions and Resources.”
 Here is the text reproduced from the Charter itself: